 - Pre-Kindergarten through Grade 3 Alignment (P-3)

-Promise K is a free, full-day early entrance kindergarten for children who are scheduled to enter kindergarten in the upcoming fall.
+Promise K is a free, full day early entrance kindergarten for children who are scheduled to enter kindergarten in the upcoming fall.
 The program focuses on basic academic and social skills to help qualifying students get a jump start towards success in school.
-Students must demonstrate financial, academic and social/emotional needs and cannot be currently enrolled in another early learning program.
+Students must demonstrate financial, academic and social-emotional needs and cannot be currently enrolled in another early learning program.
 Recruiting students and selecting school sites occurs in November/December.
-Screening students for eligibility will occur in January and schools sites will be finalized based on enrollment.
-The first day of Promise K generally falls on the first day of our second semester in early February and runs until the end of the school year.
-For the 2019 school year, the first day was Wednesday, January 30.
+Screening students for eligibility occurs in January and schools sites are finalized based on enrollment.
+The first day of Promise K generally falls on the first day of our second semester in late January/early February and runs until the end of the school year.

 - Alderwood Elementary